linode/docs/docs/guides/security/upgrading/migrating-from-centos-8-to-centos-stream/index.md

 This decision repositions CentOS Stream as a community-based development platform where users can create new technologies and tools.
 Developers have more input into the direction of CentOS and RHEL, and all contributors have the opportunity to prioritize the features they need.
 CentOS Stream continuously delivers new features, improvements, and bug fixes, and provides a "first look" at upcoming RHEL versions.

 The current version of CentOS Stream is version 8.
-However, CentOS Stream 9 is currently expected to be ready in the middle of 2021.
+However, CentOS Stream 9 is currently expected to be ready in mid-2021.
 The maintenance life cycle for legacy CentOS releases is changing as well.
-CentOS 8 updates are scheduled to end at the end of 2021, which is much earlier than previously planned.
-CentOS Linux 9 is cancelled.
+CentOS 8 updates continue until December 31, 2021, which is much earlier than previously planned.
+CentOS Linux 9 is canceled.
 However, updates for CentOS 7 continue as planned until mid-2024.

 {{< note >}}
 In software engineering terms, the upstream direction is closer to the original source code, while downstream components are typically forks, rebuilds, or customizations.
 Previously, CentOS was built from RHEL and was downstream of it.
 However, CentOS is now upstream of RHEL.
 New versions of RHEL are based on CentOS Stream.